HumanCompatibleAI/imitation/docs/tutorials/reward_networks.rst

 Serializing and Deserializing Reward Networks
 ---------------------------------------------

-Reward networks are serialized simply by calling ``th.save(reward_net, path)``.
-When evaluating reward networks, we may or may not want to include the wrappers it was trained with.
-To load the raw reward network, we can simply call ``th.load(path)``.
+Reward networks, wrappers included, are serialized simply by calling ``th.save(reward_net, path)``.

-When using a learned reward network to train or evaluate a policy, we can select whether or not to include the reward network wrappers and convert it into a function.
-This is taken care of by the :func:`load_reward <imitation.rewards.serialize.load_reward>` utility.
+However, when evaluating reward networks, we may or may not want to include the wrappers it was trained with.
+To load the reward network just as it was saved, wrappers included, we can simply call ``th.load(path)``.
+When using a learned reward network to train or evaluate a policy, we can select whether or not to include the reward network wrappers and convert it into a function using the :func:`load_reward <imitation.rewards.serialize.load_reward>` utility.
 For example, we might want to remove or keep the reward normalization fit during training in the evaluation phase.

 .. testsetup::
     :skipif: skip_doctests